Nelson Mandela Foundation

 Gallery: Shabbat for Palestine

-The Jewish community in Johannesburg, organised by South African Jews for a Free Palestine and the Nelson Mandela Foundation, came together in February 2024 and held hands with people from all walks of life to say that what is being done by the Israeli government is not done in the name of all Jews - that Jews remember and know what oppression means and that they will not be silent as genocide is committed in their name.
+Organised by South African Jews for a Free Palestine and the Nelson Mandela Foundation in February 2024, this special Shabbat dinner brought together people from all walks of life to say that what is being done by the Israeli government in Gaza is not done in the name of all Jews - that Jews remember and know what oppression means and that they will not be silent as genocide is committed in their name.